11. 6 LISTS FOR GOAL SETTING plus a worksheet

 2. List benefits to be attained by reaching this goal

-3. Identify major obstacles and mountains to climb to reach this goal
+3. Identify major obstacles and mountains to climb to reach this

 4. List skills or knowledge required to reach this goal

-5. Identify individuals, groups, companies and organizations to work with to reach this goal.
+5. Identify individuals, groups, companies and organizations to

 6. Specify a plan of action to reach this goal.